 You’re at the car lot contemplating the rainbow of color options before you.
 As the sun bounces off the Cobalt Blue sedan (or is it Nautical Blue?), your temporary blindness sends your brain into overdrive.
 Will the color you choose define your personality?
 Will it attract more bird poop?
-Will it affect your car insurance rate?
+Will it affect your auto insurance rate?
 The answers: uh, totally; unfortunately, yes; and nope, that’s just a myth.

 Once you settle on Hemoglobin Red (sorry, Erudite Maroon), you take it home and marvel at its shiny newness.
 Then over time, like any relationship, it starts to show its age.
 Fine lines appear on the passenger side (a result of driving too close to those overgrown bushes?) and perhaps the once-vibrant color you fell in love with has begun to dull.
 Sure, the weekly car washes help, but once the rust seeps in, you struggle to remember the thrill you felt when you first looked into those now-cloudy headlights.